Lifestyle creep is a real thing!

 Lifestyle creep or lifestyle inflation is when your spending increases as your income rises.

 This is something that happens over an extended period of time, so it is harder for you to notice.

 It can be so gradual and sneaks into your life without much regard.

 A rise in income equates to an increase in spending.

 This happened for many people when the most recent tax changes happened.
 People found themselves with more money in each paycheck, but when taxes were due that their tax refund was smaller than expected.

-There are some many dangers to falling victim of the lifestyle creep.
+There are many warning signs to falling victim to the lifestyle creep.
 Also, many of this is hidden and difficult to uncover because it happens gradually over time.

 Increase of Debt

 The more you spend, the more chance you have to get into debt.
 This is especially true for people who have struggled with credit card debt in the past.

 Debt can snowball back at a rate that you are left with an uncontrolled credit card and starting over on how to get out of debt.